 Services I Offer:

-- Training for dogs (in-home)
+- Training for all dogs (in-your-home)

-- Behavioral consulting for dogs (in-home)
+- Behavioral consulting for dogs (in-your-home)

-- Long distance phone and email behavior consultations
+- Long distance phone and email consultations

 - Dog Walking & Pit Sitting